llm-operator/docs/docs/source/mlflow.rst

 `MLflow <https://mlflow.org/>`_ is an open-source tool for managing the machine learning lifecycle.
 It has various features for LLMs (`link <https://mlflow.org/docs/latest/llms/index.html>`_) and integration with OpenAI.
-We can apply these MLflow features to the LLM endpoints provided by LLM Operator.
+We can apply these MLflow features to the LLM endpoints provided by LLMariner.

 For example, you can deploy a `MLflow Deployments Server for LLMs <https://mlflow.org/docs/latest/llms/index.html#id1>`_ and use `Prompt Engineering UI <https://mlflow.org/docs/latest/llms/index.html#id3>`_.